legendu-net/blog/misc/content/2014-05-19-teradata-sql-tips.markdown

 ## Trick and Trap

+1. Must use on commit preserve rows to persist data if you create a volatile table.

+2. Data cast using parentheses is discouraged in Teradata SQL.
+    Use the `CAST` function instead.
+    Another way is to use suffix to indicate the type of literal values, e.g., `'1'XI8`.

+2. Below code get informtion about the table `cat123`.

+        :::sql
+        SELECT * FROM dbc.TablesV WHERE DataBaseName = '' AND TableName = 'cat123'

 1. Instead of using macros of other extensions of SQL (which many versions of SQL does not support), an better alternative is to call SQL in other languages (Python, R, etc.).